List of Battlestar Galactica video games: Battlestar Galactica Online

 Battlestar Galactica Online was a free-to-play browser-based MMO developed and published by Bigpoint based on the 2003 remake of the television series.
 Released in open beta on February 8, 2011, BSGO web3D game client was developed atop the Unity Game Development Tool.
 The game server is written in Erlang.
 In less than three months of launch, the game surpassed 2 million registered users.

-On February 1, 2019 Battlestar Galactica Online has been discontinued.
+On February 1, 2019, Battlestar Galactica Online was discontinued.